Children and education, young woman at work as educator reading book to boys and girls in park

 SUMMER CARE

-High quality summer camps and educational supports for children.
+High-quality summer camps and educational supports for children.

 Financial education for caregivers.

 Summer, when children are away from school, is a particularly vulnerable time for our children’s education.
-Many children, especially those living in low-income families, lose the equivalent of two months of reading skills during the summer.
+Many children, especially those living in ALICE (Asset-Limited, Income-Constrained, Employed) families, lose the equivalent of two months of reading skills during the summer.
 Over time, this learning loss is compounded so that by the end of elementary school, they may be more than two years behind their peers in reading.
-Two-thirds of the achievement gap between lower- and higher-income youth can be explained by unequal access to summer learning opportunities.
-As a result, low-income children are less likely to graduate from high school or enter college.
+Two-thirds of the socio-economic achievement gap can be explained by unequal access to summer learning opportunities.
+As a result, children from ALICE households are less likely to graduate from high school or enter college.
+Children who are involved in quality summer programs, have access to books, and are supported with appropriate reading instruction can maintain the skills acquired during the school year.
+That is why providing academic opportunities for children from ALICE families is a part of United Way’s innovative Summer Care program.

 SUMMER CARE’S GOALS